 As for keeping a male with a female, never attempt this unless the pair are both ready to breed.
 Just be sure to remove the female directly after spawning.
 Even then, there can be injuries and even deaths, so make sure you carefully supervise the pair.

 They are extremely territorial, so they fight one another to protect the space they perceive to be their own.
 Males, especially, would need to stake out their territory to gain a mate.

 But, other fish can be territorial, and most of them aren’t as aggressive as betta, so what’s going on there?

-There’s also the fact that, over the years, betta have been bred to be aggressive, especially back in the days when pitting two betta against one another for sport was common.
-While few breeders breed for aggression today, there may be vestiges of these aggressive traits still lurking in the betta genome.
+There’s also the fact that, over the years, they have been bred to be aggressive, especially back in the days when pitting two betta against one another for sport was common.
+While few breeders breed for aggression today, there may be vestiges of these aggressive traits still lurking in their genome.

 Betta aren’t nearly as aggressive with other types of fish as they are with each other and, in fact, can live quite happily in community tanks if you carefully choose the species they live with.

 If you do decide to house a betta fish in a community tank, you’ll need a 10-gallon aquarium at the very least, but the larger the better.
 The more space there is, the less likely your betta is to see the other fish as competition.